 This photo essay was originally published October 5, 2016.
 It has been edited to update some pictures from 2016-2018 on September 19, 2018.

-Two years after this original post and four years since I began this project, I made a few updates to swap in new pictures taken in 2016-2018.
-Reflecting on this project, these photos and many more photos not posted here — recalling trips to Yosemite, Morro Bay, Mexico, Chicago and more — still bring fond memories.
+Two years after this original post and four years since I began this project, I swapped in a few new pictures taken in 2016-2018.
+Reflecting on this project, these photos and many more photos not posted here, recalling trips to Yosemite, Morro Bay, Mexico, Chicago and more, still bring warm memories.

 I spent two years, from September 2014 to September 2016, carrying Fujifilm disposable cameras around, experimenting with the fun, lo-fi cameras to capture my surroundings in a different view than modern DSLRs and cellphone cameras offer.